unicode-org/conformance/executors/README.md

 Each executor should accept JSON data describing the test to be performed from stdin.
-The executor may run a single test on each execution or may perform multipe tests until it receives a command to stop its operation.
+The executor may run a single test on each execution or may perform multiple tests until it receives a command to stop its operation.

 Tests should be stateless, i.e., each test should create a test environment that does not depend on the results of previous tests or stored states.